40637323/DevOps_Gp5/use cases/use_case_description_for_report_17.md

 5. The system extracts the population data for the cities in the world from largest to smallest.
 6. The system shows a clear and readable list of cities’ population from largest to smallest.
 ### Extensions
-In Step 2, the system unable to extract the required data for the organization and generate empty list.
+In Step 2, the system unable to extract the required data for the organization and generate an error message.
 ### Sub-Variations
 None
 ### SCHEDULE